Lymphoid Tumors of the Skin

-(atypical histiocytomas, cutaneous neuroendocrine tumors [see Tumors of the Skin and Soft Tissues: Primary Cutaneous Neuroendocrine Tumors], reticulum cell sarcomas, cutaneous nodular amyloidosis) are relatively common cutaneous tumors.
+(atypical histiocytomas, cutaneous neuroendocrine tumors [see Primary Cutaneous Neuroendocrine Tumors], reticulum cell sarcomas, cutaneous nodular amyloidosis) are relatively common cutaneous tumors.
 Although their derivation was long debated, neoplastic cells characteristically express cytoplasmic immunoglobulin and may produce primary amyloid, leaving little doubt as to their lymphoplasmacytic origin.
 These tumors of dogs and, rarely, cats are most frequently identified on the head (including ears, lips, and oral cavity) and extremities of mature to aged animals.
 Cocker Spaniels, Airedales, Scottish Terriers, and Standard Poodles are most at risk.
 The tumors are generally small (<5 cm) and sometimes pedunculated.
 Most of these tumors are locally confined, and complete but conservative surgical excision is the treatment of choice.
 Infrequently, extracutaneous plasmacytomas may be locally invasive or multiple (or both), especially when they occur in the oral cavity.
-Recurrence has also been correlated with the presence of amyloid (see Amyloidosis).
+Recurrence has also been correlated with the presence of amyloid (see Amyloidoses).
 Treatment for these tumors targets local control using localized techniques described above.
 For recurrent, invasive tumors, more aggressive attempts at excision may be required.
-When tumors are multiple or surgical excision is not feasible, radiation therapy appears to be the best secondary treatment.
+When tumors are multiple or when surgical excision is not feasible, radiation therapy appears to be the best secondary treatment.
 For tumors resistant to radiation and for those animals unable to receive radiation therapy, systemic treatment with chemotherapeutic agents, including melphalan, chlorambucil, cyclophosphamide, and glucocorticoids, have been recommended and have yielded longterm survival.

 Epitheliotropic cutaneous lymphosarcoma

 In dogs, ECL is a slow to moderately progressive disease for which a number of therapies have been attempted.
 To date, all appear more effective in improving the clinical features of the disease than in prolonging an affected dog's life.
-Methchlorethamine (nitrogen mustard) has been used in the past as a topical therapy, but because large areas of a dog's body may be affected (including the mucous membranes) and because of its sensitizing potential in humans, it is infrequently used.
+Methchlorethamine (nitrogen mustard) has been used in the past as a topical therapy, but because large areas of a dog's body may be affected (including the mucous membranes) and because of its sensitizing potential in people, it is infrequently used.
 The disease is often transiently responsive to steroids.
 Chemotherapeutic agents, such as combinations of adriamycin, chlorambucil, cyclophosphamide, doxorubicin, and vincristine, are variably effective.
-Lomustine, retinoids with and without glucocorticoids, and high-dose linoleic acid supplementation (safflower oil at 3 mL/kg, 3 consecutive days/wk) may occasionally achieve partial or complete remission.
+Lomustine (an alkylating nitrosourea), retinoids with and without glucocorticoids, and high-dose linoleic acid supplementation (safflower oil at 3 mL/kg, 3 consecutive days/wk) may occasionally achieve partial or complete remission.
 Studies show that a lymphocyte T-cell immunomodulator, which signals the differentiation of late stage CD4 lymphocytes and causes apoptosis of malignant T cells, is a reasonable adjunctive therapeutic agent to use and may improve the clinical course in some cases.

 ECL is rare in cats and tends to develop in older animals.
 Lesions often follow a defined progression, appearing initially as a crusty plaque that is variably pruritic.
 Biopsies of early lesions are often diagnosed as lymphocytic mural folliculitis.
 In many cases in which this diagnosis is applied, the lesions evolve into unequivocal cutaneous lymphosarcoma.
 In contrast to ECL in dogs, epitheliotropism is often extremely subtle in cats.
 Little is known about therapy or whether therapy used in dogs would be effective if used in cats; however, since the availability of a lymphocyte T-cell immunomodulator for use in cats with feline leukemia virus, it can be offered as a viable option.

 In cats, NECL is a rare disease of middle-aged or older animals.
 The role of feline leukemia virus remains undefined.
 The lesions are plaques or nodules that may be solitary or multiple, alopecic or haired, and ulcerated or lined by an intact epidermis.
 Feline NECL is aggressive; even when complete excision of a solitary nodule is attempted, recurrence is common.
 No definitive therapy is known; however, using a combination of lomustine, steroids, linolenic acid (oil of evening primrose) and injections of a lymphocyte T-cell immunomodulator may be of some value.

 In cattle, cutaneous lymphosarcoma is a disease of young animals (generally <4 yr old).
 It is one of the sporadic bovine leukosis syndromes that is not transmissible.
 The term sporadic bovine leukosis is usually reserved for calf, cutaneous, and thymic types of lymphoma, which are defined by the young age of occurrence and the distribution of tumors.
 The cause or causes are not known.
 Only lymphomas caused by bovine leukemia virus infection should be termed leukosis or enzootic bovine leukosis.
 There may also be lymphosarcomatous conditions that do not fall into either the sporadic or enzootic bovine leukosis categories, ie, adult multicentric lymphoma with sporadic occurrence of unknown etiology.
 Cutaneous lymphosarcoma of young cattle is presumed not to be associated with bovine leukemia virus infection (see Bovine Leukosis) and presently has an unknown etiology.
 The lesions are typically nodular, involve the dermis or subcutaneous fat, and are often ulcerated.
 There is no known therapy.